Farahrama/Library-Management/README.md

 Search & Filters: Search books by title, author, or ISBN; filter by availability.

 Authentication: Supports login and user-specific borrowing history.
+## Purpose
+This project solves the basic workflow for a small library:
+- Add/search/list books
+- Borrow (checkout) and return
+- Track availability

 🛠️ Tech Stack